pure-data/deken/README.md

 ## Filename format ##

-The `deken` tool names a zipfile of externals binaries with a specific format to be optimally searchable:
+The `deken` tool names a zipfile of externals binaries with a specific format to be optimally searchable on [puredata.info](http://puredata.info/):

 	NAME[-VERSION-](ARCH1)(ARCH2)(ARCHX...)-externals.zip

  * NAME is the name of the externals package ("zexy", "cyclone", "freeverb~").
- * -VERSION- is an optimal section which can contain version information for the end user.
+ * -VERSION- is an optional section which can contain version information for the end user.
  * (ARCH1)(ARCH2) etc. are architecture specifiers for each type of architecture the externals are compiled for within this zipfile.

 Note that the zipfile should contain a single directory at the top level with NAME the same as the externals package itself.
 For example a freeverb~ externals package would contain a directory "freeverb~" at the top level of the zipfile in which the externals live.